Sweet Apples for Any Landscape

 The Honeycrisp grows best when planted in full sun in a loamy, well-drained soil with a pH between 6 and 7.
 Because of its compact growth habit, it would do well as a stand-alone accent in your garden or planted with small shrubs for definition.
-Requires 800 chill hours.
-Best grown in zones 3-8.
+It requires 800 chill hours and is best grown in Growing Zones 3-8.

-A small tree, but a heavy producer.
-At a mature height of only 10-15 feet your Honeycrisp Apple tree can produce up to 200 pounds of apples per year.
-That's more than enough to eat, store and share.
+This is a small tree, but a heavy producer.
+At a mature height of only 10-15 feet, your Honeycrisp Apple Tree can produce up to 200 pounds of apples per year.
+That's more than enough to eat, store, and share.

-Honeycrisp apples are known for their sweetness, firmness and tartness, making it an ideal apple for eating raw.
-It is also considered to be the perfect dessert apple when added to cakes, pies and crisps.
+The Honeycrisp apple is known for its sweetness, firmness, and tartness, making it an ideal apple for eating raw.
+It is also considered to be the perfect dessert apple when added to cakes, pies, and crisps.
 It boasts a relatively long shelf life of at least 6 months when stored in a cool, dry place.

 The Honeycrisp needs a pollinator such as the Gravenstein, Jonagold or even another Honeycrisp tree for cross-pollination.
 The harvest season ranges from early-September to mid-October.
-They don't immediately drop when ripe, so you can take your time in picking them.
+They fruit doesn’t immediately drop when ripe, so you can take your time in picking it.